OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Industry-Breweries/downloads/README.md

-# downloads
+# Downloads

-Dynamic files that are downloaded and can be ignored in the repository.
+Files in this folder are dynamic from downloading and are ignored in the repository.
-See the parent folder `.gitignore` file.
+See the partent `.gitignore` file.